matjanss/botanicals/Botanicals.md

 | Distill  | 600ml  | ~40% |  Standard | (add 200ml water to macerate) Filtered - distilled with root in boiler. |
 | Product  | ~180ml  | 87% |   | Cutoff temp: unknown, way at the end somewhere. <br /><br /> $\frac{20gr.}{180ml.}=0,11gr/ml$ Pink pepper. |

 Tossed first 5ml.
-Beautiful smells.
+Sharp as hell.
+Followed by beautiful smells.
 Soft, floral, fruity, peppery, spicy, minty (?).
 Sourced from local asian shop (Oriental Express NL), description on bottle says sourced from Brasil, so probably [Schinus Terebinthifolia](https://en.wikipedia.org/wiki/Schinus_terebinthifolia "Wikipedia: Schinus Terebinthifolia")

 Oddly enough, there is a very, very nice but faint minty taste in it.
 Fresh, or cold, or "numbing" like in sechuan pepper (?).
+Very little tails and not very offending.
+Taste lingers throughout the process, although the fresher tastes and smells prevail in the earlier stages of distilling.
+As always.
+More taste in stronger solution, when diluted back to low abv (<20?) the peppery taste dominates.

 # Citrus